Two wineries want to join Hoopes dispute over Napa County winery rules

 At issue is who has gone rogue on rules regulating small wineries, the county or Hoopes Vineyard — and now, Smith-Madrone and Summit Lake have entered the debate.

-Napa County "has a practice of claiming violations and/or requiring winery owners to undertake use permit applications for conduct the county cannot regulate, is beyond the county's jurisdiction ... is lawful," the Smith-Madrone filing said.
+Napa County "has a practice of claiming violations and/or requiring winery owners to undertake use permit applications for conduct the county cannot regulate, [which] is beyond the county's jurisdiction... ," the Smith-Madrone filing said.

 The Summit Lake filing also criticizes the county winery regulation regime.